Dumpster Diving, Chapter One: Welcome to The Institute, Clary Fray

 I nodded with appreciation.
 "Groovy place.
 Wish they did co-ed rooms because I'd much rather live with you than my new monster of a roommate."

 Grimacing, I stared at my feet.
 It would be a long semester if the same thing that happened today happened over and over again.
-In retrospect maybe running off had been a bad start because now they had me pinned for an easier target; I may have caused more trouble than I meant to, though clearing my head after that run-in felt important, especially if I was going to have to learn some patience.
+In hindsight, maybe running off had been a bad start because now they had me pinned for an easier target.
+I may have caused more trouble than I meant to, though clearing my head after that run-in felt important, especially if I was going to have to learn some patience.

 Reluctantly, I decided that spending time to get to know Isabelle, despite what had happened, would be in my own best interest if I really wanted to have a new start at The Institute.
 After a short goodbye, I waved to Simon and exited Azazel Hall, trying to remember where Raziel Hall was.
 Before leaving it would have been a smart idea to check a map, but I guess today I felt rather impulsive.